 7:00-9:00 pm Executive Board Dinner

-Members of the executive board and JDM officers are invited to a working dinner at the Adega Restaurante on 33 Elm Street.
+Members of the executive board, JDM officers, and members of the program committee are invited to a working dinner at the Adega Restaurante on 33 Elm Street.
 Contact Derek Koehler (dkoehler@watarts.uwaterloo.ca) for further details.